xaylax/xaylax/README.md

 - Quote of the week: 💡

-   >““A friend to kill time is a friend sublime.”
+   >“A friend to kill time is a friend sublime.”

    ~ Haruki Murakami